-capital that wears out during the period, and (3) any decrease in the market price of capital that occurs during the period.
+capital that occurs during the period.
 A decline in the price of capital goods means that the potential resale value of the capital is falling, which makes using capital more costly.
 If capital-good prices are rising, this cost component is negative and reduces the user cost of capital.